-Our Fall 2022 Covid policies have been updated to reflect this managed care approach, subject to further adjustment and notification as necessary.
-For the latest Covid protocols, visit our website.
+Our Spring 2023 Covid policies have been updated to reflect this managed care approach, subject to further adjustment and notification as necessary.

 Every student not previously granted a medical or religious exemption is required to complete a primary series of Covid-19 vaccination and to provide documentation through the Health Services portal.
 The first and second boosters are highly recommended upon eligibility, especially considering the continuing evolution of variants and sub-variants and diminishing natural immunity periods between infections.
 The University reserves the right to require additional boosters as determined necessary with advanced notice.
 No unvaccinated student may move into university housing, attend classes, participate in University programs, events and or activities, or begin employment without an approved medical or religious exemption from RWU.

 As we enter the fall semester, RWU is recommending but not requiring masks in indoor settings, with the following exceptions: